JBK2K/SEFoundations2023/README.md

 ticket and save it andlater be able to view edit or delete ticket

 1. Running Fullstack app
-2. Log In
+2. Log In / Sign up
-3. store your tickets / have ticket generated
-4. save tickets
+3. create ticket and save it.
-5. Look through your tickets and edit or delete them
+4. Look through your tickets and edit or delete them

 TECHSTACK I used for my webapp: